Sangisetty7/Helm-Charts/Git_to_GitHub.md

+# Pushing Helm Charts using Git to GitHub

 **Step-1:**
 Create and Package helm chart as shown below.
 ```
 helm create nginx     # nginx will be created.
 helm package nginx    # nginx will be packaged "nginx-0.1.0.tgz" .
 ```

 **Step-2:**
 Log into Github and create a repository.
 I am choosing "helm_demo" as an example.
 Go to the created repository and copy the HTTPS Git link which you can find under code.

 **Step-3:**
 Open your terminal and clone the copied repository "helm_demo" as shown below
 ```
 git clone https://github.com/<username>/helm_demo.git     #Modify the username.
 ```

 **Step-4:**
 Now follow the below procedure
 ```